Preston, Lancashire: Pre-industrial

 In the last great Jacobite Rising, on 27 November 1745 the Jacobite Prince of Wales and Regent, Bonnie Prince Charlie passed through Preston with his Highland Army on the way south through Chorley and Manchester to Derby intending to take London and the Crown.
 Preston was the first of quite a few places in England where the Prince was cheered as he rode by and where he was joined by some English volunteers for his Army.
 One Jacobite eyewitness noted that from Preston onwards, "at every town we were received with ringing of bells, and at night we have bonfires, and illuminations".
 Another Jacobite eyewitness noted in a private letter from Preston on 27 November 1745: "People here are beginning to join [us] very fast; we have got about sixty recruits today".
-From 10 to 12 December the Prince gave his retreating Army a rest in Preston on their long, last and fatal retreat from Derby through Lancaster and Carlisle to their dreadful day of destiny the following 16 April on Culloden Moor near Inverness.
+From 10 to 12 December the Prince gave his retreating Army a rest in Preston on their long, last and fatal retreat from Derby through Lancaster and Carlisle to their dreadful day of destiny the following 16 April on Culloden Moor, near Inverness.

 Industrial Revolution

+Merchants from Preston took part in the transatlantic slave trade in the 18th century.

-The 19th century saw a transformation in Preston from a small market town to a much larger industrial one, as the innovations of the latter half of the previous century such as Richard Arkwright's water frame (invented in Preston) brought cotton mills to many northern English towns.
+The 19th century saw a transformation in Preston from a small market town to a much larger industrial one.
+The innovations of the latter half of the previous century, such as Richard Arkwright's water frame (invented in Preston), brought cotton mills to many northern English towns.
 With industrialisation came examples of both oppression and enlightenment.

-The town's forward-looking spirit is typified by it being the first English town outside London to be lit by gas.
+Preston was the first English town outside London to be lit by gas.
 The Preston Gas Company was established in 1815 by, amongst others, a Catholic priest: Rev. Joseph "Daddy" Dunn of the Society of Jesus.
 The Preston and Wigan Railway arrived in 1838, shortly afterwards renamed the North Union Railway.
 The Sheffield firm of Thos.
 W. Ward Ltd opened a ship breaking yard at Preston Dock in 1894.

 The more oppressive side of industrialisation was seen during the Preston Strike of 1842 on Saturday 13 August 1842, when a group of cotton workers demonstrated against the poor conditions in the town's mills.
 The Riot Act was read and armed troops corralled the demonstrators in front of the Corn Exchange on Lune Street.
 Shots were fired and four of the demonstrators were killed.
 A commemorative sculpture now stands on the spot (although the soldiers and demonstrators represented are facing the wrong way).
 In the 1850s, Karl Marx visited Preston and later described the town as "the next St Petersburg".
 Charles Dickens visited Preston in January 1854 during a strike by cotton workers that had by that stage lasted for 23 weeks.
 It is believed that the town of "Coketown" in the novel Hard Times was inspired by this visit to Preston.
 In 1858, the Preston Power Loom Weavers' Association was founded, and by 1920 it had more than 13,000 members in the town.